PGBlitz/PlexGuide.com-The-Awesome-Plex-Server/README.md

 ----

 ### **In Progress**

-- [ ] Incorporate MergerFS to Merge Multiple Local Drives (Main Focus)
-- [ ] Incorporate CloudDrives (Secondary Focus)
-- [ ] Mass Port Management such as all ports closed by default (useful for Traefik and CloudFlare Tunnel)
+_Primary Focus PG:_ 11.1 (Mass Port Management such as all ports closed by default - useful for Traefik and CloudFlare Tunnel)

+_Future Focuses _
+- [ ] HD Management - Formatting, SnapRaid, and MergerFS
+- [ ] Incorporate CloudDrives (low priority)
 - [ ] AppData Backup & Restore
 - [ ] Create Detailed Wiki
 - [ ] Deployment of PlexDebrid/Zurg